Stuycs-K/final-project-4-lin-abigail-xi-cathleen/WORKLOG.md

 I made a new timer class and created the timer for the game.
 After the clock runs down, the game will display an end screen, which shows the rating of the outfit the user has created.

+### 6/9

+Worked on left/right buttons in Menu.
+I also added more clothing files.
+I also added stars to the end screen.